-The DYF Survey is available.
+The DYF Survey will turn off on Friday.
 It takes about 7 minutes and it's your opportunity to provide us valuable feedback and let us know what we did well, what we didn't and how we can get better.

 We take this seriously and hope that every family will participate.
 It is completely anonymous unless you choose to give us your name.